Longwelwind/swords-and-ravens/README.md

 To launch the 2 components and make them inter-connected, make sure the dependencies are installed and the database is up and running (follow the instructions given in the precedent sections).

 Replace the environment configuration of the game-server with a live one: `cp .env.live .env`.

+Replace the webpack configuration of the game-server with a live one: `cp webpack.client.js.live webpack.client.js`.

 The front-end of the game server must be built and placed in the website.
 This can be done by executing `./build_and_place_game_client_into_django.sh`.